I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

 I am comfortable with the way my employment and other outside activities affect my school and family life.

-I am using my God-given talents and passions at school, work, or in the community.
+I feel good about the talents and passions I have been blessed with and how I use them at school, work, or in the community.

 I feel good about the way I spend, budget, and keep track of my money.